Help Center/ Data Replication Service/ FAQs/ Product Consulting/ How Does MySQL Data Synchronization Affect the Source and Destination Databases?

 lock table *** read

-• In the incremental phase, there is no pressure on the source database.
-Only one dump connection is available to listen to binlog incremental data in real time.
+• In the incremental phase, there is no stress on the CPU of the source database.
+Only one dump connection is used to obtain incremental logs in real time, and the I/O and bandwidth are affected at the same rate as the binlog generation rate.

 Impact on the Destination Database

 • During the initialization of a full migration or synchronization task, DRS needs to write structures, inventory data, and indexes of the source database to the destination database in sequence.
-Generally, the total number of sessions is less than 16.
+Different processes are not performed concurrently.
+Generally, the total number of active connections is less than 8.

 • Fewer than eight sessions are used to create structures.